thrive-framework/thrive-versioning-plugin/README.md

 Use `master` as you've always used it.

 Make tag-based releases from `master`.

-**Make sure that there is at least one tag!
-If not, there will be error.
-Simplest practice is to tag first commit with `0.0.0`.**
-> This is considered bug, but a minor one.
-Stay tuned, or submit a PR.

 Instead of using `dev`/`develop`/`development` branch, use branch name in SemVer format `a.b.c`.
 This name should be direct successor to last tagged release version (see above).